 Connectors

 To do this, the round transaction will create another covenant tree that contains one leaf for each input VTXO.
-These leaves are called connector outputs will have no real value, but if the users take one of these connectors into their forfeit transaction, that means that the forfeit transaction is only valid if the Ark round transaction confirms on the chain.
+These leaves are called connector outputs and will have no real value, but if the users take one of these connectors into their forfeit transaction, that means that the forfeit transaction is only valid if the Ark round transaction confirms on the chain.